-Cairns Festival is an annual celebration of Tropical lifestyle with 10 days of performances, exhibitions, film and the ever-popular Grand Parade and Carnival on Colllins.
+Cairns Festival is an annual celebration of who we are and our unique tropical lifestyle with 10 days of performances, exhibitions, film and the ever-popular Grand Parade, Fireworks display and Carnival on Collins.

-In 2016, Cairns Festival will run from 26 August to 4 September.
+The 2020 Cairns Festival will run from Friday 28 August - Sunday 6 September.

 Cairns Festival was founded by Cairns Regional Council on 26 May 1961 with the highlight event being the grand opening of a new jetty on Green Island.
 This was the same time that the first annual Cairns Tourist Festival was established.